servatj/youtube-transcript-api/README.md

 ## Author

 **Josep Servat**
-For any queries, contact at [your-email@example.com].
+For any queries, contact at DM on x @servatj or linkedin https://www.linkedin.com/in/servatj/.